TO THE MEMBERS

 The Secretarial Audit Report issued by Ms Neena Bhatia Practicing Company Secretary(Membership No. : ACS 11950 and Certificate of Practice No. 2661) for the financial yearended March 31 2017 does not contain any adverse remark qualifications or reservationsor declaimer which requires any explanation/comments by the Board.
 The said Report isannexed as "Annexure III" and forms part of this Report.

 Health and Safety :

-The Plant has a well-appointed first-aid room with a fulltime nurse and OccupationalHealth Physician catering to employee needs as well as a fully-equipped ambulance van.
-Across-functional team for Employee Health and Safety (EHS) and Emergency Action Plan (EAP)is also in place.
+The Plant has a well-appointed first-aid room with a full-time nurse and OccupationalHealth Physician catering to employee needs as well as a fully-equipped ambulance van.Each employee undergoes annual medical examination to include various tests over and abovethe local regulatory requirement.

 Environmental Key Performance Indicators are shared and discussed with employees on aregular basis in order to continuously minimize the impact on environment.
 The site isworking proactively in reducing its Environmental footprint.
 Use of alternative energysources is being explored and plans are in place to implement the same in near future.